Keep Calm (novel)

 Keep Calm, a thriller set in the United Kingdom, it's the 2016 debut novel by Mike Binder.

 Plot

 Adam Tatum, an American ex-cop, is tricked into a plot to overthrow the British prime minister.

+Critical reception

+Publishers Weekly called Keep Calm "gripping" and a "tense political thriller."

+Kirkus Reviews wrote in its review, "It’s one thing for thrills to come cheap, but they needn't be so unimaginative or so lacking in finesse."